Financial-Times/origami-build-tools/README.md

 		--browserstack             Run tests using Browserstack instead of Chrome Stable --standalone               Create a named export for the built JavaScript --demo-filter=<demo-name>  Build a specific demo.
 E.G. --demo-filter=pa11y to build only the pa11y.html demo.
+		--suppress-errors          Do not error if no demos are found when using the --demo-filter option.

 ### Developing products